akka/akka/docs/src/main/paradox/scala/http/server-side/low-level-api.md

  * Response ordering (for transparent pipelining support)

-All non-core features of typical HTTP servers (like request routing, file serving, compression, etc.) are left to the higher layers, they are not implemented by the `akka-http-core`-level server itself.
+All non-core features of typical HTTP servers (like request routing, file serving, compression, etc.) are left to the @ref[higher layers](../routing-dsl/index.md), they are not implemented by the `akka-http-core`-level server itself.
 Apart from general focus this design keeps the server core small and light-weight as well as easy to understand and maintain.

-Depending on your needs you can either use the low-level API directly or rely on the high-level
-@ref[Routing DSL](../routing-dsl/index.md) which can make the definition of more complex service logic much easier.

 @@@ note
 It is recommended to read the @ref[Implications of the streaming nature of Request/Response Entities](../implications-of-streaming-http-entity.md) section,